qualiaMachine/deep-learning-intro/_episodes/02-keras.md

 {:.language-python}

-The instantiation here has 2 parameters and a seemingly strange combination of parentheses, so let's take a closer look.
+The instantiation here has 2 parameters and a seemingly strange combination of parentheses, so let us take a closer look.
 The first parameter `10` is the number of neurons we want in this layer, this is one of the hyperparameters of our system and needs to be chosen carefully.
 We will get back to this in the section on hyperparameter tuning.